Is Blogging a good career in 2020? That’s one of the most common questions I get on my social media (and sometime emails.)

 No. Don’t.
 Don’t quit your day job unless you’ve made at least 70% of your day job’s worth, consecutively for 6 months.

 And finally, interests.
 Blogging means computers, sure it can be done from phones, but, not really.
+For getting a best laptop for blogging, I will recommend you to check my article on Best Laptops for bloggers.

 Do you have the time, patience or even the will to stare at your screen for 4-6+ hours every day?